 Used Cars Plus Repairs

 Buying a used car is like buying a home.
 Even if inspections go well, you need to budget for unexpected repairs.
 If you plan on using the used car a lot, then you definitely need to set funds aside for unexpected wear and repair.
-In many cases, buying a car that will need repairs is still the better scenario.
+In many cases, buying a car that will need repairs is still a better scenario.
 Compare payments and estimated repairs on a used car versus making ongoing payments on a new vehicle.